Osborne 1: History

 In September 1981, Osborne Computer Company had its first $1 million sales month.
-Sales were hurt by the company's premature announcement of superior successor machines such as the Osborne Executive, which replaced the Osborne 1's 52 character screen with an 80 character screen.
+Sales were hurt by the company's premature announcement of superior successor machines such as the Osborne Executive, which replaced the Osborne 1's 52 column screen with an 80 column screen.
 This phenomenon was later called the Osborne effect.
 From 1982 to 1985, the company published The Portable Companion, a magazine for Osborne users.

 Early production

 The company initially had ten prototypes produced, as described in an email by Felstenstein:

 Competition

 The computer was widely imitated as several other computer companies began offering low-priced portable computers with bundled software.
 The Osborne's popularity was surpassed by the similar Kaypro II; which has a larger, 9 in CRT that can display 80 characters on 24 lines, and double density floppies that can store twice as much data.
 Osborne Computer Corporation was unable to effectively respond to Kaypro until after 8-bit, CP/M-based computers were obsolete.

 In 1981, IBM released the IBM PC, which is significantly more powerful and expandable.
 Following the release of the IBM-compatible Compaq Portable in 1983, the market for CP/M computers shrank and Osborne was unable to compete.